High Strength Spray Adhesive for Metal Technical Selection Guide 2026

 Temperature Performance Ranges

-Crucially, we recommend products that maintain 80 percent of their original bond strength of 500 psi at a sustained 60 degrees Celsius.
+Crucially, we recommend products that maintain 80% of their original bond strength of 500 psi at a sustained 60 degrees Celsius.

 If you need specific advice on selecting adhesive sprays